cloudmesh-community/hid-sp18-710/paper/paper.md

 RDBMS to NoSQL.
 We have to carefully weigh in, understand the data and how the data will be used in the use case to enjoy the full benefit of migrating into No SQL.

+## Acknowledgement

+:o: this should go in the README.yml

 My sincere thanks to my mentor and leader Vishal Baijal and to my colleague Michael Macal for their support and suggestions to write this